 What is assisted Self-Publishing?

 The term ‘self-publishing’ refers to the publication of a book or other printed media by the author of the work, without the involvement of an established third-party publisher.
-The author is responsible for the entire process, from the beginning until the end, including the design of the cover and interior, the formatting, price, distribution, marketing and PR.
+When self-publishing, the author is responsible for the entire process, from the beginning until the end, including the design of the cover and interior, the formatting, price, distribution, marketing and PR.

-As a self-published author, it should be safe to say that you:
+As an assisted self-published author, it should be safe to say that you:

 - Will only ever pay one up-front fee to the publisher for their services, with no mention of ‘royalties’ or talk of ‘sharing the profits’